savvas-paragkamian/crete-idea/README.md

 More than 650 assessments of species that occur in Crete are available in IUCN Red Lists.
 The download was two-fold, one for species data and one for species spatial occurrences.

+## Spatial data
 ### EUROPEAN SOIL DATA CENTRE (ESDAC)

 ESDAC hosts the European soil database which contains information about soils across Europe from satelite data as well as sampling data.
-More specificaly, Land Use and Cover Survey (LUCAS) has valuable point data and soil physical/ chemical properties.
-This top soil sampling has also reached Crete.

-## Spatial data
 ### Copernicus Land Monitoring Service

 Copernicus contains multiple remore sensing data that for example categorise the